triadtitans/seminar_rigid_body_methods/livensprinciple.md

 Where $L:T\mathcal{Q}\to \mathbb{R}$ ist the Lagrangian given through $L(q,\dot{q})=T(\dot{q})+U(q)$,
 $T$ and $U$ beeing the kinetic and potential energy respectivley.
 Note that $T$ depends only on $\dot{q}$ and $U$ only on $q$.

-Livens orinciple however describes an alternative action functional to be extremized. {cite}`Kinon2023` This reads as follows
+Livens principle however describes an alternative action functional to be extremized. {cite}`Kinon2023` This reads as follows

 $$